QwenLM/Qwen/recipes/finetune/ascend/README.md

 # Fine-tuning Qwen by Ascend NPU
 Below, we provide a simple example to show how to finetune Qwen by Ascend NPU.
+Currently, fine-tuning and inference are supported for Qwen 7B and 14B models.
 You can also refer to the official [mindformers](https://gitee.com/mindspore/mindformers/blob/dev/research/qwen/qwen.md) for detailed usage.

 ## Environment Requirement